Galladite27/SHU-ASE-2025/documents/backlog.md

 * Mandatory fields in the Donor page (From lecturer feedback) - DEADLINE SATURDAY (Alex) 29/11/25
 * CRUD for Admin user management - add remove edit user roles on admin user management page (Haris) DEADLINE - MONDAY 1/12/25
 * Administrator - edit user details (Haris) - DEADLINE 1/12/25 MONDAY
+* Remove the duplicated entry within the charity dashboard page - (Theo) /Theo comment - Someone uploaded the same cap case error twice which made it look like a duplicate but isnt
+* Ensure the inventory page aligns with the number of donations stated within the dashboard for teh charity user (Theo)
+* Replace the fake names in the DB with the real names for each Clerk user (Theo - or theo delegates) DEADLINE THURSDAY 4/12/25
+* Update the user-insert logic so Clerk’s actual first/last name gets saved into the User table (Theo - or theo delegates) DEADLINE THURSDAY 4/12/25
+*